+As you can see in the chart, the price is on the vertical (y) axis, and the quantity is on the horizontal (x) axis.
 This chart plots the conventional relationship between price and quantity.
 The lower the price, the higher the quantity demanded.
 As the price decreases from p0 to p1, the quantity increases from q0 to q1.

-- Price of related goods or services.
+- Price of related goods or services

-- Income of the buyer.
+- Income of the buyer

-- Tastes or preferences of the buyer,
+- Tastes or preferences of the buyer

-That's the total demand in a society.
+Demand curves are also used to show the relationship between quantity and price in aggregate demand, which is the total demand in society.
 It has the same determinants of demand, plus the number of potential buyers in the market.

 The Two Types of Demand Curves

-An example of this would be ground beef.
-If prices drop just 25 percent, you might buy three times as much as you usually would.
-That's because you know you'll use it and you'll just put the extra in the freezer.
-If demand is perfectly elastic, the curve looks like a horizontal flat line.
+An example of this would be ground beef; if prices drop just 25%, you might buy three times as much as you usually would because you know you'll use it eventually and can put the extras in the freezer.
+If demand is perfectly elastic, the curve looks almost like a horizontal flat line.

 The reason you react more to a sale on ground beef than a sale on bananas is because of the marginal utility of each additional unit.
 Marginal utility refers to the usefulness (utility) of each additional unit the further out on the margin you go.
 Because you can freeze ground beef, the third package is just as good to you as the first.
 The marginal utility of ground beef is high.
 Bananas lose their consistency in the freezer, so their marginal utility is low.